Prescription Shooting Glasses and Sunglasses

-Prescription Shooting Glasses, Sunglasses and Tactical or Hunting Eyewear from ADS Sports Eyewear use a state-of-the-art Rx lens surfacing method called Free-Form digital design that have the highest level of optical accuracy throughout each lens so you can spot your target everytime.
+Prescription Shooting Glasses and Sunglasses from ADS Sports Eyewear use Free-Form digital lens surfacing in order to provide the best possible vision the optical industry has to offer.
 You are guaranteed to have the best possible vision and protection with every pair of prescription shooting glasses from ADS Sports Eyewear whether they be for competition target shooting, recreational shooting, hunting, or military applications.

 Superior Eye Protection For Shooting